Jemma Churchill: Television and film

+In October 2022, she portrayed Aileen McAllister in the BBC soap opera Doctors.

+Starting on 8 February 2024, she appeared as series regular Pat in ITVX comedy series G'wed.
+Jemma reprised her role in series two of G'wed, which premiered on ITVX as well as being broadcast on ITV2 from 6 February 2025.

 Stage and radio

 In September 2015, Churchill appeared at the Finborough Theatre in Horniman's Choice.
 Churchill plays a lonely wife and mother in one of the plays in Horniman's Choice, The Old Testament and the New.
 Churchill also appeared with Janie Dee in 84 Charing Cross Road at Salisbury Playhouse.
-She has also appeared in The Hoard Festival New Vic Theatre's Appetite, a musical starring Miriam Margolyes and Tamsin Greig; as Belinda in Noises Off at Wolsey Theatre; Polina in The Notebook Of Trigorin; Factors Unforeseen at the Orange Tree Theatre, Richmond; Barbara in Ayckbourn's Things We Do For Love; and the surgeon in Having A Ball.

-Churchill has recorded many radio plays for BBC Radio including The Good Companions, Potting On, Hercule Poirot Series, Vanity Fair, The Idiot, Brideshead Revisited and Brief Lives.
+She has also appeared in The Hoard Festival New Vic Theatre's Appetite, a musical starring Miriam Margolyes and Tamsin Greig; as Belinda in Noises Off at Wolsey Theatre; Polina in The Notebook Of Trigorin; Factors Unforeseen at the Orange Tree Theatre, Richmond; Barbara in Ayckbourn's Things We Do For Love; and the surgeon in Having A Ball.Churchill has recorded many radio plays for BBC Radio including The Good Companions, Potting On, Hercule Poirot Series, Vanity Fair, The Idiot, Brideshead Revisited and Brief Lives.
 She voiced Lady Forleon in the Big Finish Doctor Who audio story Creatures of Beauty with Peter Davison, Safira Valtris in Breaking Bubbles with Colin Baker, and Praska in Signs and Wonders with Sylvester McCoy.
 She played all 9 female roles in Blake's 7 The Liberator Chronicles and played Helena Eidelman in The Judgement Of Sherlock Holmes all for Big Finish.

-For Brunel's Bicentenary, Churchill toured extensively along the Great Western Railway route with her site-specific one woman show The Engineer's Corset about Isambard Kingdom Brunel, Engineering and Victorian Women.
+For Brunel's Bicentenary, Churchill toured along the Great Western Railway route with her site-specific one woman show The Engineer's Corset about Isambard Kingdom Brunel, Engineering and Victorian Women.
 She played Dorothy Wordsworth in her one-woman show Dolly by Donald Churchill at the Theatre by the Lake, Keswick.

-Recently she starred in Jemma Kennedy's The Gift and Annie Horniman's well-received The Price of Coal and The Old Testament and the New.
+She starred in Jemma Kennedy's The Gift and Annie Horniman's well-received The Price of Coal and The Old Testament and the New.

-Coming up, Jemma is due to return to Nativity!
+In 2022, Churchill returned to Nativity!
 The Musical at The Birmingham Rep Theatre playing Mrs. Bevan.
-This is the same role that she originated in the 2017 touring production of the show.
+This is the same role she originated on the 2017 tour and played for a second time in the 2018 touring production of the show.